Version 8.3 - Effective 26th April 2018

 Integrity: The property of safeguarding the accuracy and completeness of assets.

 Some of the most critical aspects supporting Cloud9 Software's activities are availability and reliability for network, infrastructure, and services.
-Cloud9 Software practices openness and principles of public disclosure but will in certain situations prioritise confidentiality over availability and integrity.
+Cloud9 Software practices openness and principles of public disclosure but will in certain situations prioritize confidentiality over availability and integrity.

 Every user of Cloud9 Software's information systems and employees shall comply with this information security policy.
 Violation of this policy and of relevant security requirements will therefore constitute a breach of contract between the user and Cloud9 Software and may have consequences for employment or customer contractual relationships.